bmarolleau/cdp-mesh-tutorial/README.md

 2. Check what happens in your apps.
 It is still responding, Service mesh in `Kiali`reports warnings but the application did not crash.
 The crash in the details microservice did not cause other microservices to fail.
 This behavior means you did not have a cascading failure in this situation.
 Instead, you had gradual service degradation: despite one microservice crashing, the application could still provide useful functionality.
 It displayed the reviews and the basic information about the book.

--  *Fig. Error message but the app is still okay:*
+-  *Fig. Hereunder, Error message but the app is still okay:*
  <p>
  <img src="pictures/image-15.png" width=80% height=80%>
 </p>

--  *Fig. Istio/Kiali error reporting:*
+-  *Fig. Below, Istio/Kiali error reporting:*

 ![alt text](pictures/image-16.png)